The Boys (franchise): Diabolical (2022)

-Gen V
+Gen V (2023–present)

 The third television series, Gen V, follows young adult Supes as they are tested in The Hunger Games-style challenges at the Godolkin University School of Crimefighting, run by Vought International.

 On September 24, 2020, it was announced that a spin-off centered on a superhero college had been fast-tracked into development upon the ratings success of the second season of The Boys.
 Described as being "part college show, part Hunger Games", the spin-off is to be set "... at America's only college exclusively for young adult superheroes (and run by Vought International)" and is described as "an irreverent, R-rated series that explores the lives of hormonal, competitive Supes as they put their physical, sexual, and moral boundaries to the test, competing for the best contracts in the best cities".
 On October 2, 2020, Kripke stated the series would focus on the G-Men team that had been mentioned in the first season, a parody of the X-Men, loosely adapting "We Gotta Go Now", the fourth volume of The Boys comic book series.
-In March 2021, Lizze Broadway, Jaz Sinclair, Shane Paul McGhie, Aimee Carrero, and Maddie Phillips were cast to star.
-On April 15, 2021, Reina Hardesty joined the main cast.
-On September 27, 2021, the untitled spin-off was given a series order by Amazon Studios.
-On March 10, 2022, Carrero and McGhie exited the series.
-A few days later, Chance Perdomo joined the main cast in a recasting, replacing McGhie.
-On April 25, 2022, Hardesty left the series.
-On May 9, 2022, London Thor was cast to replace Hardesty.
-Derek Luh, Asa Germann, and Shelley Conn also joined the cast as series regulars.
-Two days later, Patrick Schwarzenegger, Sean Patrick Thomas, and Marco Pigossi were cast in recurring capacities, with the filming of the series, titled Gen V, beginning at the University of Toronto in May 2022 and the Claireville Conservation Area, Brampton in July, intended for an October wrap.
+On September 27, 2021, the spin-off was given a series order by Amazon Studios.
+On May 11, 2022, filming of the series began at the University of Toronto in May 2022 and the Claireville Conservation Area, Brampton in July, intended for an October wrap.
 In July 2022, it was announced that the series would officially be titled Gen V.

+The series premiered on September 29, 2023.
+In October 2023, less than a month after its premiere, Gen V was renewed for a second season.

+Vought Rising

+A prequel series starring Jensen Ackles and Aya Cash, reprising their respective roles as Soldier Boy and Stormfront, was announced at 2024 San Diego Comic Con.
+The series follows a twisted murder mystery about the origins of Vought in the 1950s, the early exploits of Soldier Boy, and the diabolical maneuvers of Stormfront.

+The Boys: Mexico

+On November 28, 2023, a new spin-off series of The Boys with a Mexican-led cast was announced to be in the works at Amazon Prime Video.
+Titled The Boys: Mexico, the series will be created by Gareth Dunnet-Alcocer, producing alongside Diego Luna and Gael García Bernal, who will also star.